PM-00-STAR/PM-00-STAR/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on mern stack development
-- 🌱 I’m open to work in MERN stack project
+- 🌱 I’m open to work in MERN stack project and data analysis project
 - 👯 Contact me at pratibhamitra01@gmail.com
 - 🤔 I’m looking for internship which suits my profile
 - 📫 I'm a 2nd year mechanical engineering student of NIT Jamshedpur